China Marines: In popular culture

-Author W. E. B. Griffin often writes of China Marines in his book series The Corps.
+China Post 1 member and Author W. E. B. Griffin often writes of China Marines in his book series The Corps.
 Book 1 of the series in particular highlights the pre-World War II lives of China Marines.
 In his Presidential Agent series, he several times makes reference to American Legion China Post No. 1 in Exile as a post comprised in the main of retired military special operators who can be hired for assorted purposes.
+Some of the characters mentioned in the series are based on real post members.

 Neal Stephenson's book Cryptonomicon contains descriptions of the exploits of the China Marines in World War II.
 The book begins with the evacuation of Shanghai in 1941.